carolekoziol/recipes/docs/soups_stews/curried_bean_brussels_stew_squash.md

 	6. Discard the bay leaves and the stems.
 Set the beans aside, and do not wash the pot.
 2. Bake the Squash:
 	1. Preheat the oven to 425 F.
-	2. In a big bowl, mix in the thyme leave, salt, and pepperte, and 1 tablespoon of the coconut oil.
+	2. In a big bowl, mix in the thyme leave, salt, and pepper, and 1 tablespoon of the coconut oil.
 	3. Coat the squash in the spice mixture.
 	4. Place the squash on a baking sheet and roast for 20-30 minutes, stirring at halftime, until the squash is tender.
 3. Cook the Stew: